Aniket28999/XenonStack-assignment/README.md

 **Solution:**

-I Choose the *"Car Selling"* Theme of my project.
+I Choose the _"Car Selling"_ Theme of my project.
 So I will be creating a webpage for selling cars.

-**Project Title:**   **CAR'S MARKET**
+**Project Title:** **CARS MARKET**

 **Project Description:**

 In this project of mine, For Frontend HTML, CSS, JavaScript have been used.
 For Backend Nodejs, Express have been used and for Database MongoDB has been used.

 When you open the webpage you will see two options:

 1. Register (First you'll have to register yourself to login to the webpage.)
 2. Login (After register yourself, you can access the webpage for further information.)